MatrosovaTalia/PL_validity_rules/Kotlin validity rules.md

 Although method bar() has only implementation in interface B and declaration only in interface A, class C, that derives from A and B must implement it.

 15. Visibility modifiers are not valid for local variables, functions and classes.

+### Functions

+16. Implicit widening is invalid.
+One cannot call a function, that expects Double, with Int or Float without explicit cast to Double.

+    ``` kotlin
+    fun main() {
+        fun printDouble(d: Double) { print(d) }
+    	val i = 1
+    	val d = 1.1
+    	val f = 1.1f

+    	printDouble(d)
+    //    printDouble(i) // Error: Type mismatch
+    //    printDouble(f) // Error: Type mismatch
+    }
+    ```

+17. The return type of a function cannot be omitted unless it is `Unit`.

+18. Tail recursion modifier `tailrec` is valid if the function calls itself as the last operation it performs. `tailrec` modifier is invalid if `try/catch/finally` blocks are used inside the function.

+19. It is possible to use `_` for unused lambda parameter.

+20.